pldn/LDWizard-old/docs/design.md

 ### 4.1.1 Description and Priority

-The import component allows the initial information that is needed by an LD Wizard Application to be specified by a general user.
-There are two kinds of initial information that a general user might provide:
+The import component allows the initial information that is needed by an LD Wizard Application to be specified by the Domain Expert.
+There are two kinds of initial information that can be provided:

 1. Exactly one tabular source data file (high priority).

 2. At most one transformation script file (low priority).

-There are two ways in which this initial information can be provided by a user:
+There are two ways in which this initial information can be provided:

 1. Import from a local file (high priority).